 Prescription dry eye medications.
 Cyclosporine and lifitegrast are the only prescription medications approved by the U.S. Food and Drug Administration for treating dry eye.
 Corticosteroid eye drops also may be prescribed short-term to reduce eye inflammation.

 Devices.
 FDA-approved devices provide temporary relief from dry eye by stimulating glands and nerves associated with tear production.

 Surgical options.
 Punctal plugs made of silicone or collagen may be inserted by an eye care professional to partially or completely plug the tear ducts at the inner corners of the eye to keep tears from draining from the eye.
 In severe cases, surgical closure of the drainage ducts by thermal punctal cautery may be recommended to close the tear ducts permanently.

 The compound, named OCS-02, is based on a proprietary single-chain antibody fragment technology specifically designed for topical delivery.
 Efficacy and safety were evaluated in three clinical trials including two controlled studies under IND.
-The studies demonstrated a promising profile for treating inflammatory conditions of the anterior segment of the eye including Dry Eye Disease.
+The studies demonstrated a promising profile for treating inflammatory conditions of the anterior segment of the eye including Uveitis and Dry Eye Disease.